GToidZ/git-commands/README.md

 1. When using Git locally, what are these?
 Define each one in a sentence
    * Staging area - A part of the Git work lifecycle where files with changes are enqeued by user before making a snapshot (commit).
-   * Working copy - A Git repository that is on a local computer which can contain changes to the repository but is not yet pushed to a remote repository.
+   * Working copy - A Git repository that is on a local computer which can contain changes to the repository but is not yet committed to the repository.
    * master - The default/common name for a branch in a Git repository; most of the repositories will have an initial branch with this name.
    * HEAD - A reference to a commit object, which usually points to the tip of the current active branch.